 "An assessment should not be reduced based upon the opinion of the judge or magistrate that, without regard to the presence or absence of exceptional circumstances in the individual case, the scheduled assessment for the particular infraction should be less in many or all cases."

 If you were only cited for civil violations and you miss your court hearing before a magistrate because you forgot or for another reason that's not considered good cause beyond your control, you must fully pay the citation to the RMV within 20 days of the scheduled hearing or you'll have to pay substantial fees.

 If you miss your court hearing for a good reason that's beyond your control, you can file a motion with the court explaining why you missed your hearing.
-You should do this immediately, since the court will tell the RMV that you failed to appear.
-A magistrate has considerable discretion in assessing these motions, and you can’t appeal that decision.
+You should do this immediately, since the court will tell the RMV that you didn’t appear.
+A magistrate has considerable control in deciding on these motions, and you can’t appeal that decision.

 You can't appeal to the Appellate Division if you miss your hearing.
-The magistrate or judge must impose the regular civil assessment when you fail to appear at the scheduled hearing.
+The magistrate or judge must order the regular civil assessment when you don’t appear at the scheduled hearing.
 Your only option is a motion to the magistrate or judge requesting that the default be removed and the hearing rescheduled.
 If the motion is denied, you can't appeal it.

 If you were cited for any criminal violations and you miss your show cause hearing before a magistrate because you forgot or for another reason that's not considered good cause beyond your control, you'll receive a summons to appear in court before a judge.
 If you ignore the court summons: